TetraPlex-org/central/Documentation/MRD.md

 K. Question and Answer System

-We can have a system where user who is frustrated at not having the right answer found can ask while using the veil and get answers from other users ion the system.
+We can have a system where user who is frustrated at not having the right answer found can ask while using the veil and get answers from other users in the system.
 The incentive for those that answer these questions can come in many forms.

 1. Skill rating increase in a particular skill rating category
 2. Karma
 3. Credits if bounty for a particularly difficult and urgent question is set.

 We can define other rewards in the future and those are merely indicative of what is possible.
 This can eventually build up to a collective knowledge base that shall be searchable and ranked by up votes and down votes in a given category.
 Corporations can use this tool to build custom knowledge bases and these can be made private and hosted in their own cloud or server platform for a fee if they fear leakage of proprietary corporate information.

 L. Skills Rating System